 Use an HPI calculator: Another option is to use a house price index (HPI) calculator , which uses data from mortgage transactions over time to estimate a home’s value.
 The calculator makes projections based on the purchase price of the home and the changing value of other homes nearby.
 This tool is ideal for seeing how much a house has appreciated over time and any estimated future changes in mortgage rates.

 Knowing what factors impact your home’s value is like knowing how much money you have in the bank.
 Determine where you may have weaknesses so you can make the necessary adjustments to get the maximum value for your home when you go to sell.

-If you need to save up to make some necessary repairs and upgrades before you put your home on the market, a tool like SoFi Relay can help you finesse your budget accordingly.
+If you need to save up to make some necessary repairs and upgrades before you put your home on the market, a money tracker tool like SoFi Insights can help you finesse your budget accordingly.

 Photo credit: iStock/terng99

 *Terms and conditions apply.
 (Must click on the link to be eligible.)
 This offer is only available to new SoFi users without existing SoFi accounts.
 It is non-transferable.
 One offer per person.
 To receive the Rewards points offer, you must successfully complete setting up Credit Score Monitoring.
 Rewards points may only be redeemed into SoFi accounts such as cash in SoFi Checking and Savings, SoFi credit cards or loan balances, and fractional shares subject to program terms that may be found here: SoFi Member Rewards Terms and Conditions.
 SoFi reserves the right to modify or discontinue this offer at any time without notice.